hamedj2/30-days-of-data-structures-and-algorithms-in-python/Day 1 - Introduction to Data Structures and Algorithms in Python/Day 1.md

 - [ ] Floor Division Assignment -> `//=` Performs floor division on the operands and assigns the result to the left operand.
 - [ ] Modulus Assignment -> `%=` Takes the modulus using the two operands and assigns the result to the left operand.
 - [ ] Exponentiation Assignment -> `**=` Performs exponential (power) calculation on the operands and assigns the value to the left operand.
-- [ ] Bitwise AND Assignment -> `&=` Performs bitwise AND on the operands and assigns the result to the left operand.
-- [ ] Bitwise OR Assignment -> `|=` Performs bitwise OR on the operands and assigns the result to the left operand.
-- [ ] Bitwise XOR Assignment -> `^=` Performs bitwise XOR on the operands and assigns the result to the left operand.
-- [ ] Bitwise Left Shift Assignment -> `<<=` Shifts the left operand's bits to the left by the number of positions specified by the right operand and assigns the result to the left operand.
-- [ ] Bitwise Right Shift Assignment -> `>>=` Shifts the left operand's bits to the right by the number of positions specified by the right operand and assigns the result to the left operand.

 <details>
 <summary>